carpasse/poc-conventional-changelog/README.md

 ![commitlint validation error](/docs/assets/commit-lint-validation-error.png "commitlint validation error")

-## Tools to easily create conventional commits - commitizen
+## Tools to Easily Create Conventional Commits - `commitizen`

-[Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) convention can become a tedious task and may be the cause of dislike/rejection of some of you fellow dev team members.
+To follow [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) convention can become a tedious task and may be the cause of dislike or rejection by some of you fellow dev team members.
 Lucky for us there are tools we can use to ease the creation of your conventional commits.
-My favorite is [commitizen](https://www.npmjs.com/package/commitizen).
+My favorite is [`commitizen`](https://www.npmjs.com/package/commitizen).

 ### Commitizen